 the operation returns a logical array of the same size.
 Each element

 in the returned array is an element-wise equality or comparison test

 result.
 These methods perform scalar expansion in the same way as

 the MATLAB® built-in relational operators.
-See
+For general information